PhD in Management Science, Accounting Concentration

 The PhD concentration in Accounting has the objective of training top quality doctoral students who are capable of producing high-caliber accounting research in reputable research universities.
 Our accounting faculty consists of seventeen outstanding tenure-track researchers engaged in producing cutting edge research in areas including corporate financial disclosures, analyst’s forecasts, relationship between accounting data and market price, executive compensation, corporate governance, and valuation of intangible assets and intangible capital.

-Our faculty is highly visible in terms of their publications in the top-tier accounting journals and are ranked eleventh worldwide based on articles published in the top three journals for accounting (Journal of Accounting and Economics, Journal of Accounting Research, and The Accounting Review).
-This ranking is based on the UTD Top 100 World Rankings of Business Schools based on research contribution from 2009-2012.
+Our faculty is highly visible in terms of their publications in the top-tier accounting journals and are ranked twelfth worldwide based on articles published in the top three journals for accounting (Journal of Accounting and Economics, Journal of Accounting Research, and The Accounting Review).
+This ranking is based on the UTD Top 100 World Rankings of Business Schools based on research contribution from 2010-2013.
 These rankings for the top fifteen schools are reproduced below:

 |University of Chicago (Booth School of Business)|